WillBedoya/Building-Implied-Volatility-Curve-for-European-Puts/README.md

 # Building-Implied-Volatility-Curve-for-European-Puts
-Constructs implied volatility curve for European put options with 78 days until expiration.
-Calculated using strike/price data from Excel file.
+This project constructs the implied volatility curve for 78 DTE European put options using strike/price data from Excel file.